FarronF/limerick-council-meetings/meetings/2021/06/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 5th March 2021.md

 Crimes against the person and overall assaults are also down.
 The Gardaí continue to police people

-moving outside 5 kms from their home with 972 covid 19 fixed penalty notices issued.--- **3.**
+moving outside 5 kms from their home with 972 covid 19 fixed penalty notices issued.
+---
+**3.**

 **Overview on Crime Statistics from Senior Crime and Policing Analyst**